reebalazs/firebase_communicator/README.md

 ## Using the UI from Plone ##

-Open 'Com Central' from the Plone user menu to access the UI.
+Open 'Communicator' from the Plone user menu to access the UI.

 XXX